-Welcome to the home of Carbon Stoppers, our innovative initiative; which to date has raised almost £20,000 for good causes.
+Welcome to the home of Carbon Stoppers, our innovative initiative that has been running for over a decade; which to date has raised over £30,000 for 80+ good causes.
 Carbon Stoppers is thought to be the first of its kind in the UK bus industry.

 Each week we have a ‘Thank You Thursday’ when every trip taken on the day contributes to a Community Chest.

 We’ve pledged a minimum donation of £50 per week with the money available to schools, community groups and good causes.
 Readers of the Daily Echo, Bournemouth are invited to nominate a worthy cause or charity.

 The money raised so far has gone to good causes including: